A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Conclusions

 We developed a partially derivative-free method, and for future work, it would be interesting to consider a fully derivative-free algorithm.
 Additionally, other situations could be explored, such as vector environments and closed pointed convex cones.
-Furthermore we intend to test the method on a broader set of multiobjective problems that are commonly studied in the optimization literature, and compare its performance with other multiobjective methods specifically designed to handle composite problems.